 Blanch the banana leaves in hot boiling water for about 5 minutes to soften it.
 Then pat dry and set aside

 Place the sugar and water in a saucepan and bring to a gentle simmer or until sugar is melted.
-Remove from the heat and let it cool down a little bit
+Remove from the heat and let it cool down completely

 Gradually stir in the glutinous rice flour into the sugar mixture.
 Stir to mix until they are smooth.
-You should have a brown color batter.
-Strain this batter into a place where you can easily pour the batter later if you see any lumps
+You should have a pale brown color batter.
+The color will darken when you cook it.
+Strain this batter into the container you've lined with banana leaves (if using)

+For slow cooker, you need a smaller round pan or cans lined with banana leaves that can fit in your slow cooker.
 Bring a large pot of water to a boil.
-Place the nian gao inside the slow cooker and then very carefully pour in the boiling water into the slow cooker up to the point where you fill up the batter.
+Place the nian gao inside the slow cooker, cover with aluminum foil and then very carefully pour in the boiling water into the slow cooker up to the point where you fill up the batter.
 Cook on low for 8-10 hours.
 It will still appear somewhat soft, but that's normal.
-Remove from the slow cooker and let it cool down completely then wrap them up and let them sit at room temperature for 2 days before you can eat or cook it with eggs
+Remove from the slow cooker and let it cool down completely

 Instant pot method: